benland/Banana6051/README.md

 Working example of this app can be found at <http://twangular.comule.com>

-This app uses the following:
+This application is using the following:
 ============================

 - AngularJS